kjxlstad/AdventOfCode/README.md

 # :christmas_tree: 2021 Advent of Code :christmas_tree:
 Scripts are written dirty and hastily to try to achieve a good score.
-After which they are cleaned up a bit (while maintaining original logic) for readability prior to committing.
+After which they are cleaned up a bit (while maintaining original logic) for readability.

 ```
               ___